2019 - 2020

 Julie Reneé Benda is an interdisciplinary artist with a practice in print, illustration, sculpture, and public art.
 Inspired by a vocabulary of the landscape, she uses narrative and audience participation to highlight the shifting boundaries of land, water, people, and plants.
 In her exhibition, “Family, Genus, Species,” she will ask, “Who will rule the Nicolet Forest in the next 100 years?”
 With the help of gallery attendees, Brenda will determine which will survive and which may become obsolete.

 Nicolet Student Show

 Nicolet students exhibit their drawings, paintings, ceramics, and photography.
 The work is the result of a variety of exercises assigned by their instructors.
-The students are working with foundational principles of art such as composition, contrast, design, color, line, shape, and value.
-In life-drawing classes, students gain a better understanding of anatomy in order to draw and paint portraits and figures.
+The students are working with foundational principals of art such as composition, contrast, design, color, line, shape, and value.
+In life drawing classes, students gain a better understanding of anatomy in order to draw and paint portraits and figures.

-Anyone 14 years or older is invited to submit art for this exhibit, which is sponsored by the Wisconsin Regional Artists Association (WRAA) and Wisconsin Regional Art Program (WRAP) of the University of Wisconsin.
-This show is for artists who are not full-time professionals.
-It is especially designed for those people who are “emerging” artists, or who might not even call themselves artists.
-The exhibit culminates in a day-long workshop including a lecture or demonstration and an educational critique.
+Anyone 14 years or older is invited to submit art for this exhibit, which is sponsored by the Wisconsin Regional Artist Association (WRAA) and Wisconsin Regional Arts Program (WRAP) of the University of Wisconsin.
+The exhibit culminates in a day-long workshop including a lecture or demonstration and educational critique.
 Meritorious work selected from the numerous WRAP exhibits around the state will be displayed at the annual state WRAP exhibit.